Polite Phrases for Emails in English: Natural, Professional, and Confident

 Examples:

-Your closing should match the level of formality of your opening.
+Your closing should match the level of formality of the email.

 Neutral and professional closings